kowainik/relude/README.md

 [[Back to the Table of Contents] ↑](#structure-of-this-tutorial)

-If you want to start using `relude` in your project, you can set the library up for you by one of the following ways.
+If you want to start using `relude` in your project, you can set the library up for use by one of the following ways.

 ### Mixins